B4tiste/TargetHunter/README.md

 ## How to play :
 ### Requirements
-Be sure to have `Ursina` installed, the render engine I used for this project by using :
+Be sure to have `Ursina` installed, the render engine I used for this project by using the following command, wich required the `pip` module :
 > pip install ursina

 Then, clone this repository to your Computer and navigate into it by typing these commands :